bcaffo/regmodsbook/manuscript/10_adjustment.md

 model would likely have a strong significant effect if group was included by itself and this effect would vanish if X was included.

-Further notice, there's no data to directly compare the groups at any particular value of X. (There's no vertical overlap between the blue and red points.)
+Further notice, there are no data to directly compare the groups at any particular value of X. (There's no vertical overlap between the blue and red points.)
 Thus the adjusted effect is entirely based on the model, specifically the assumption of linearity.
-Try to drawing curves on this plot assuming non-linear relationships outside of their cloud of points for the blue and red groups.
+Try to draw curves on this plot assuming non-linear relationships outside of their cloud of points for the blue and red groups.
 You quickly will conclude that many relationship are possible that would differ